mxberner/Autodiff-Ocaml/README.md

 The project aims to implement **Automatic Differentiation** in OCaml.

 Automatic differentiation is an algorithm used to evaluate derivatives of functions expressed as a computer program.

+(Code Checkpoint) Project Progress:

+    What's Working: Our Tensor and Variable modules are implemented, with tests.

+    What's Not: We have an untested parser, our methods of differentation aren't fully implemented, and we still don't have a product that interfaces through either a web or a command-line interface.

 ## Run